 - They suffer from boredom and loneliness when taken from their herd, and can die an early death as a result.

 - They have the best memory of all mammals and never forget anything that happens to them.
 Because of this abuse, many elephants suffer PTSD and other psychological damage in addition to the physical damage caused by abusive handlers.

 - Certain species such as the Asian Elephant (also known as the Indian elephant) are now facing extinction due to loss of habitat from the elephant tourism industry.

-Elephant Nature Park: The Most Ethical and Best Elephant Sanctuary in Chiang Mai
+Elephant Nature Park: The Most Ethical and Best Elephant Sanctuary Chiang Mai

 Tucked within the jungle just outside of the northern Thai city Chiang Mai, Elephant Nature Park (ENP) serves as a true and ethical elephant sanctuary where riding is strictly prohibited.
-These elephants have been rescued from unethical establishments to be rehabilitated back to their natural state.
+It is known as the best elephant sanctuary in Thailand.
+The elephants at ENP have been rescued from unethical establishments to be rehabilitated back to their natural state.
 At Elephant Nature Park, you can feed, bathe, and interact with these gentle giants in a humane way.

 Tips for Visiting Elephant Nature Park